guysoft/Ockle/src/doc/source/InstallingOckle.rst

 Installing Ockle
 ================

 .. note:: It is recommended to run Ockle in a virtualenv.
-This is to upgrades of the system won't break your control over the servers.
+This is so upgrades of your system won't break any control over your servers.
 So first make sure you have it.

 - Installing virtualenv:
 .. code-block:: bash